Data Usage Policies#

 Data Sharing#

-Per the DUA and IRB, data has to be on the FASSE level 3 data cluster ONLY and cannot be downloaded from the level 3 FASSE.
-Datasets CANNOT be downloaded or moved from FASSE even if they do not have identifying information.
+downloaded from the computing clusters.
+Datasets CANNOT be downloaded or moved from RED even if they do not have identifying information.
 Violations come with serious consequences that jeopardize everyone’s work.
-We are very much encouraging sharing reproducible code on GitHub, but please use it only for CODE and publicly available data.
-We suggest adding a .gitignore file to your repository and using it to prevent unintentional upload of data files.
-We also suggest using the git status command before committing to confirm what you are committing.
+We are very much encouraging sharing reproducible code on GitHub, but please use

 2. CMS Cell size suppression Policy is enforced by the DUA.